Is Cypress TX a Good Place to Live? Moving to Cypress TX

 Established in the 1980s, Fairfield has long been regarded as one of the best neighborhoods in Cypress.
 Fairfield homeowners have access to multiple swimming pools, waterpark-style activities, tennis courts, a fitness center, and plenty of green space.
-The community features a variety of home sizes and price ranges, with floorplans from 1,500 to 6,500 square feet and an average selling price in the mid-$300s.
+The community features a variety of home sizes, with floorplans from 1,500 to 6,500 square feet, and homes for sale in Fairfield typically have a median listing price in the mid-$300s.

 Cypress TX Job Market

 The overall job market and employment outlook for Cypress residents remains strong.
 Over the past few years, the region has continued to attract a variety of small businesses as well as numerous Fortune 500 companies.
 In fact, Texas leads the nation in the number of Fortune 500 companies headquartered in the state.
 And the Greater Houston area, including Cypress, is home to a higher percentage of these businesses than any other part of the state.

 Top employers in the metro include oil and gas companies located in Houston’s west-side Energy Corridor neighborhoods.
 The Texas Medical Center also provides a significant number of healthcare jobs in the region.
 Major industries in the Cypress area include manufacturing, construction, and retail, with companies in these sectors employing thousands of residents throughout the region.